The Truth About Textured Implants

 In terms of safety, while on the surface a breast enhancement appears relatively straightforward, there are a number of subtleties to this surgery in terms of choosing the appropriate shape, size, and type of implant.
 These factors all relate to surgical technique, to not only achieve an aesthetically pleasing result but also to get a superior result over the long term.

 When you look at the literature, there is a wide variance of capsular contracture anywhere from 2-9%.
 In addition, there is a wide variance in re-operation rates due not only to complications such as capsular contracture, but also re-operation rates due to displeasure with size, shape, or appearance of the breast.
 Rates vary among individual surgeons.
 In my practice, the capsular contracture rate is less than 1%, and re-operation rate is rare.

 You want to choose a surgeon that specifically specializes in breast surgery, and you want to see a lot of his or her before-and-after photographs to see the type of work he/she does, possibly even talk to previous patients.

 In regards to where the surgery is performed, it’s important that the patients realize the licensure of the operating room.
 As to the level of licensure and safety in my operating room, I am rated Medicare Class C, which is the highest level of licensure—the same as a hospital.
-Additionally, I work with a board certified anesthesiologist for all surgical procedures.
+Additionally, I work with a qualified anesthesia provider for all surgical procedures.